donmerendolo/exportify-cli/README.md

 Copy the Client ID, Client Secret and Redirect URI and paste them below.
 ```

-After running `python exportify-cli.py` or `exportify-cli.exe` the first time, it should keep you authenticated so you don't have to log in each time.
+After running `python exportify-cli.py` (or [`exportify-cli.exe`](https://github.com/donmerendolo/exportify-cli/releases/download/v1.0/exportify-cli.exe) if you use Windows) the first time, it should keep you authenticated so you don't have to log in each time.
 If you wish to log out, simply remove the `.cache` file.

 ---